 There are two types of grinder intended for home use: the coffee mill, aka the burr grinder and the more common bladed grinder.
 The burr grinder grinds the beans using two burrs, or serrated discs.
 You set the type of grind you want, load the beans into the chamber and start grinding.
 Ground coffee collects in a second chamber and is ready to be brewed.

 A burr grinder produces a nice consistent grind.
 The more common bladed grinder, however, known for its two-sided single blade that spins and chops the beans at the same time results in a pretty inconsistent grind, can potentially burn your coffee and has no actual grind settings.
 It is cheaper yes, but if you love your coffee, as everyone in the Netherlands does, it really is a false economy to use one.
+Read here our article on how to choose the perfect grinder for you!

 When making espresso, a very fine, consistent grind is essential.
 How fine?
 An easy test is to pinch the grinds between your thumb and forefinger.
 Where the pressure is greatest, in the centre of the pinch, the coffee should clump a little.
 If it doesn’t clump at all, it’s too coarse and will make a weak shot.
 If it clumps excessively, it’s too fine and will produce over extraction.